T-Mobile and Sprint win antitrust suit, paving road to merger

-(Reuters) — A federal judge on Tuesday approved a merger between number 3 and 4 wireless carriers T-Mobile and Sprint, rejecting a claim by a group of states that said the deal would violate antitrust laws and raise prices.
+(Reuters) — A federal judge on Tuesday approved a merger between No. 3 and No. 4 wireless carriers T-Mobile and Sprint, rejecting a claim by a group of states that said the deal would violate antitrust laws and raise prices.

-During a two-week trial in December, T-Mobile and Sprint argued the merger will better equip the new company to compete with top players Verizon and AT&T, creating a more efficient company with low prices and faster internet speeds.
+During a two-week trial in December, T-Mobile and Sprint argued the merger would better equip the new company to compete with top players Verizon and AT&T, creating a more efficient company with low prices and faster internet speeds.

-Shares of T-Mobile rose 9% to $92.51 in premarket trading while shares of Sprint soared almost 70% to $8.22.
+Shares of T-Mobile rose 9% to $92.51 in premarket trading, while shares of Sprint soared almost 70% to $8.22.

 The states, led by California and New York, had said the deal would reduce competition, leading to higher prices.